 Good Friday occurs between March 20 and April 23 on the Friday

-This year, mark your calendar for Friday, April 18th when Good Friday is observed in 2014.
+This year, mark your calendar for Friday, April 7, 2023 when Good Friday is observed among Christians around the world.

+Why "Good" Friday?
 No one knows for sure.

 observance known as Great Friday.
 Others believe that "good" eventually became a corruption of God, or an old English word meaning "holy."
 Around the world (see below) Good Friday may also be known as Easter Friday, Holy Friday, or Silent Friday.

 to Mount Calvary where Jesus was crucified.